 Any person can be a beneficiary to a will (though complications can arise when the beneficiary is a minor).
 The citizenship of a beneficiary does not preclude that person from inheriting.

 With this in mind, it is essential to recognize potential complications that may arise with naming a foreign citizen as a beneficiary.
-For example, Florida does not impose an estate or inheritance tax, but many foreign nations do.
+For example, Florida does not impose an estate, probate, or inheritance tax, but many foreign nations do.
 A beneficiary who must claim their bequests under another country’s taxation system may end up forfeiting a substantial portion of their inheritance.

 Any person over age 18 or trust company can serve as a trustee; the trustee has a legal duty to distribute the assets according to the terms of the trust.
 A person’s nationality has nothing to do with whether they are qualified to be a beneficiary or trustee.